georgemisaell/georgemisaell/README.md

 <h2 align="left">Hi 👋!
-My name is George and I'm a Fullstack Developer, from Indonesian</h2>
+My name is George Misael and I'm a Fullstack Developer, from Indonesian</h2>

 ###